mokolodi1/MedBook_/data_model.md

 Should we just rename blobs' files to be the mongo `_id`s instead of nesting them in a folder with the _id?

 I don't know if it's a great idea to require patients to have globally unique names.
 Because patients can be in more than one study, I don't know what container they could go into.

+MongoDb keys names (that are in most documents in a collection) should be short to optimize space and performance.
+Should we use short key names?
+See http://christophermaier.name/blog/2011/05/22/MongoDB-key-names